CTurt/FreeDVDBoot/README.md

 ## Step 4: Test and burn
 I would recommend you test in PCSX2 first, but since [PCSX2 doesn't support loading the DVD Player](https://github.com/PCSX2/pcsx2/issues/1981), you have to decrypt and repack it yourself, which is beyond the scope of this README.
 With that said, if you aren't touching anything in `VIDEO_TS`, there shouldn't really be any reason for the exploit to fail.

+You should use DVD-R, and finalize the disc as burning option.

 ## OPTIONAL: Replace the initial program
 I've included uLaunchELF recompiled with [DVD support](https://github.com/ps2dev/ps2sdk/pull/130) as the default initial program.
 It presents a menu which allows you to select any of the homebrew programs you chose to include on the disc (and also allows booting from USB).